Packers’ Rodgers: Relationship with GM ‘work in progress’

 “I went through it for two years in the offseason, going in ’06 and ’07, I was the guy the entire offseason, going through quarterback school, going through most of the OTAs, taking all the reps, and then here comes Favrey coming back and obviously I’m back on the bench.
 Thankfully I went through that, and I can understand a little bit about what he’s going through, so I just try to keep that in mind the entire time.”

-NOTES: Coach Matt LaFleur said linebacker Kamal Martin suffered a ”slight injury” during Tuesday’s practice but said the 2020 fifth-round pick from Minnesota ”will be OK.”
-Martin played inside linebacker last season, but the Packers have been experimenting with him at outside linebacker following an injury to Randy Ramsey. … The Packers signed defensive lineman Josh Avery and activated linebacker Ray Wilborn from the reserve/COVID-19 list.
+NOTES: Coach Matt LaFleur said linebacker Kamal Martin suffered a “slight injury” during Tuesday’s practice but said the 2020 fifth-round pick from Minnesota “will be OK.”
+Martin played inside linebacker last season, but the Packers have been experimenting with him at outside linebacker following an injury to Randy Ramsey. … The Packers signed defensive lineman Josh Avery.